John Behr: Biography

 Behr completed his undergraduate studies at Thames Polytechnic, London, in 1987.
 His Bachelor of Arts dissertation was entitled "Of God, Man, and Creation: A Comparative Study of the Anthropology of the Greek Fathers and Emmanuel Levinas".
 Having studied under Bishop Kallistos Ware, Behr earned his Master of Philosophy degree in 1991 and Doctor of Philosophy degree in theology from Oxford University in 1995.
 Remnants of his master's thesis, "Sexuality, Marriage, and Asceticism in Second-Century Christian Writings", are found in his doctoral dissertation published in 2000 by Oxford University Press under the title Asceticism and Anthropology in Irenaeus and Clement.
 Behr completed a Master of Theology degree from St Vladimir's in 1997.
 His thesis, a complete textual criticism of On the Apostolic Preaching by Irenaeus of Lyons, was subsequently published by St. Vladimir's Seminary Press.

-Behr has been Distinguished Lecturer at the Fordham University Theology Faculty, Visiting Professor of Historical Theology at the Nashotah House Theological Seminary, adjunct lecturer and faculty member of the St. Athanasius College which specialises in Coptic Orthodox theological studies.
+Behr has been Distinguished Lecturer at the Fordham University Theology Faculty, Visiting Professor of Historical Theology at the Nashotah House Theological Seminary, adjunct lecturer and faculty member of the St. Athanasius College of the University of Divinity which specialises in Coptic Orthodox theological studies.
 In September 2019, he was also appointed as professor in divinity at the Aberdeen University's School of Divinity, History and Philosophy.

 He was elected a fellow of the British Academy in 2025.

 Behr is married to a teacher of English and is the father of two sons and a daughter.